rgwott/aritdev/README.md

 Before forwarding the request to aritdev, the server performs validations and responds to the client with a status code.
 A valid message returns a zero, a message with invalid length returns a 1 and a message with and invalid operation returns a 2.

 If the request is valid, it is written to aritdev and the result is read.
 The server then responds with the 64-bit result to the client, closes the connection, and awaits for a new connection.

+### Client applications
+Two client applications are provided, one in C and one in Python.
+They are identical in functionality.
+The C client is executed from the root of the repo with:

+`$ client/client`

+while the Python client is executed with:

+`$ python python_client/python_client.py`

+Both clients present four arithmetic operations for the user to choose from.
+The user inputs the chosen application then inputs the two signed integer operands.

+The clients perform validations then assemble a request which is sent to the server on port 8080.
+The status code response from the server is then retrieved and, in case of success, so is the result of the arithmetic operation.